DiKoshA3/Parser/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To start the program, you need to open the __parser.py__, run it and enter your ID in the console, press Enter.
+To start the program, you need to open the __parser.py__, run it and enter your ID in the console, press __Enter__.
 The data obtained from the site is stored in __result.json__, in the database.
 The program automatically creates result.json.
 You can open the file through a notepad, it contains a list of movies with the date and time of viewing.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>